sccn/sccn.github.io/workshops/EEGLAB_2013_Aspet.md

 The 16th EEGLAB Workshop will take place from Monday, June 17th through Friday, June 21st in the village of Aspet in the Pyrenees mountains in southwest France.
-Participants will be expected to bring laptops with Matlab installed so as to be able to participate in the practical sessions.
+Participants will be expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
 The following tutorial workshop, from Tuesday, June 18 through noon on Friday, June 21, will introduce and demonstrate the use of EEGLAB-linked tools for performing advanced analysis of EEG and related